easyhang/My-Own-Shell/README.md

 # My-Own-Shell

-The more detailed readme is attached as README.pdf.

 My shell is an individual work.
 She realizes all the minimum requirements and 3 optional features, along with one extension: history.

 The 3 optional my shell realized are, cd, process finishing print in when in background & change the environment variables.